hannah26hannah/hannah26hannah/README.md

 [![](https://raw.githubusercontent.com/hannah26hannah/hannah26hannah/main/profile-summary-card-output/solarized/0-profile-details.svg)](https://github.com/vn7n24fzkq/github-profile-summary-cards)

-👀  A Junior `Front-end developer`, who loves to get more insight from everyday life.
-Currently working as a `lead front-end engineer` at [namu-ai](https://namu-ai.com/).
-I am mainly writing TypeScript and Next.js.
-Hybrid app is my new challenge.
+👀  A `Software Engineer with UX Focus`, who loves to get more insight from everyday life.

-👌 When I work, I value theses: Smooth and considerable UI/UX interaction, web accessibility and productivity for the team.
+👌 Smooth and considerable UI/UX interaction, digital accessibility and productivity for the team are my goals.

 👉  Learning and sharing knowledge is awesome.
-I'm currently building [hannah-as-dev blog season 2](https://hannah-as-dev.vercel.app/) to play with Next.js and other new technologies.
-This will be enhanced version of these two platforms that I built previously.
+Built [hannah-as-dev blog season 2](https://hannah-as-dev.vercel.app/) to play with Next.js and other new technologies.
+This will be enhanced version of these two platforms that I worked on before.
  1) [Korean Blog season 1](https://uiyoji-journal.tistory.com/) (2020.03 ~ 2022.02)
  2) [Portfolio & Resume](https://hannah26hannah.github.io/) (~2022.02)

 🛫  I am a `Korean` native speaker using `English` as a second language.
+Trying to get job opportunities in Canada 🇨🇦 next year (2023)

 👀  Feel free to contact me.
-I'm open to interesting things. `jeongwon.y.h@gmail.com`
+I'm always open to interesting things. `jeongwon.y.h@gmail.com`

-🧠 Currrent new interests : Hybrid App, Next.js and the deeper understanding of TypeScript.
+🧠 Currrent new interests : Flutter

 💪 Wanna try WebGL if possible.